+If you're testing at a Military Entrance Processing Station (MEPS), you'll take the computer-based ASVAB.
+Military Entrance Test (MET) sites offer the paper-based version.
 Subtests on the computer-based version have either 11 or 16 questions, while subtests on the paper ASVAB have anywhere from 15 to 35 questions.
 The official ASVAB site includes sample questions for each section of the ASVAB so that you can acquaint yourself with the material you will see on the test.

 Research shows the two most effective study techniques across the board for all types of learners are taking practice tests and distributed practice.
 Distributed practice is when you set aside specific time periods for study activity, which is the exact opposite of cramming.
 When taking ASVAB practice tests, a few rules of thumb are:

 - Don't take the practice test immediately after learning the material.